AliZgheib/aws-bootcamp-cruddur-2023/journal/week2.md

 ```
 #### Validate the automated backend instrumentation

+1. we run our application using ```docker compose up``` command

-1. we visit our home page by opening the link below:
+2. we visit our home page by opening the link below:

 https://3000-alizgheib-awsbootcampcr-06dny5wukq3.ws-us90.gitpod.io/

-2. we validate on HoneyComb dashboard that we have a new dataset **cruddur-backend-flask** created and that we are successfully receiving data from our **backend-flask** service
+3. we validate on HoneyComb dashboard that we have a new dataset **cruddur-backend-flask** created and that we are successfully receiving data from our **backend-flask** service
 ![Cruddur Backend flask](assets/week2/honeycomb-1.PNG)

 ## Homework Challenges